Exponential separation between quantum communication and logarithm of approximate rank

 |Stakeholder||QuSoft, Amsterdam, the Netherlands|

 Sinha, M, & de Wolf, R.M.
-(2018).
+(2019).
 Exponential separation between quantum communication and logarithm of approximate rank.
+In Proceedings of FOCS 2019 - 60th Annual IEEE Symposium on Foundations of Computer Science.